rust-community/rustbridge/workshops/mondrian-pattern/README.md

 [download main.rs](https://github.com/rust-community/rustbridge/commit/e84d28afedec182ac5d1a148f7602ce756c246bd/workshops/mondrian-pattern/codebase/mondpaint/src/main.rs)

-### Exercise 8:
+### Exercise 8: An infinite pattern generation process

 ![](images/fig09_nontricial-nested.jpg)

 **Warning!** You may **crash the program or even your machine** if you continue!
 Usually, this is not a problem and you can just close the program and/or restart your machine and continue.**

-There is one way of achiving this pattern by defining more specific operations.
+There is one way of achieving this pattern by defining more specific operations.
 However, things will be much more interesting if you

-* try to modify and recombind the existing operations, only.
+* Try to modify and recombined the existing operations, only.

 * Make a diagram of the pattern you want to achieve.
 Sketch out step-by-step all the operations that will be invoked and in what order.
 For example, for the first pattern in Exercise 7 this will be: